 (2) The Registrar of Titles, upon production to him of any such transfer of land which is subject to the provisions of the Transfer of Land Act 1893, together with a certified copy of the order of the Court or the order of the Governor in Executive Council, as the case may be, shall register the said transfer and, notwithstanding any provision of the said Act to the contrary, production of the duplicate certificate of title shall not be required but, for the purposes of registration, the Registrar may, if he thinks fit, make such orders and publish such advertisements as are provided for in the case of dealing with land when the duplicate certificate of title is lost or not produced.

-[Section 10 amended by No. 81 of 1996 s.
+[Section 10 amended: No. 81 of 1996 s.
 153(1).]

 11. Rules of Court